-The Council continues to work with the Corps of Engineers regarding the process of the Council moving ahead with the 500-Year Authorized Level of protection projects to ensure that the work the Council does is eligible for future Work In-Kind Credit.
+The Council continues to work with the Corps of Engineers to ensure the work the Council does on the 500-Year Authorized Level of Protection Projects is eligible for future Work In-Kind Credit.

-This is an elaborate and multi tasked process that can take up to two years before a project is completely guaranteed to be eligible for Work In-Kind Credit.
+This is an elaborate and multi tasked process, taking up to two years before a project is guaranteed to be eligible for Work In-Kind Credit.
 A project is only guaranteed to be eligible if there is a properly executed Project Partnership Agreement (PPA) for the Levee System.